Table of Contents

-Client and server are distict applications, and must be built seperately.
+Client and server are distict applications, and must be built separately.
 By default, installation names and paths (e.g. the configuration file) are different.
 Do not blame us if you abuse './configure' options to cause name clashes, if you install both on the same host.

 To compile yule, you must use ./configure --enable-network=server .
 To compile a samhain client, you must use ./configure --enable-network=client .

 yule is a non-forking server.
 Instead of forking a new process for each incoming logging request, it multiplexes connections internally.
 Apart from samhain client reports (see below), yule (version 1.2.8+) can also collect syslog reports by listening on port 514/udp, if compiled with this option enabled (see also man syslogd .